|

 designed and manufactured the Demi-Case, a simple attractive

-orphanage crisis after the collapse of communism.
-The
+He covered the orphanage crisis after the collapse of communism

-resulting photographs were featured in “Time Magazine” raising many
+Fund.
+The resulting photographs were featured in TIME

 1993 - 1994

-Council who only funded galleries that promoted non commercial work
+Council only funded galleries that promoted non-commercial work,

-whilst most British Photo artists struggled to survive, he created
+whilst most British Photo artists struggled to survive.
+So Eric created

 Contax, Nikon, Ilford, Conservation Resources, Stephen Cohen Gallery